dapiced/update_template_vmware/README.md

 > name: update rpm

-> name: De>registration of the server at Redhat Satellite
+> name: De-registration of the server at Redhat Satellite

 > name: Removing subscriptions from the temporary vm